LuccasMiguel1/Testando-Python/README.md

 <P style="text-align:center">EN-US</P>

-Here I will put some python codes that I am training and learning in my Senai class, criticisms are always welcome ;)
+Here I will put some python codes that I am training and learning in my class, critics are always welcome ;)

 Just an addendum, some files are in .ipnyb, because in class we use google collaborative, since there you can use more than a certain code in a file, without shuffling everything.